pulp/pulp_rpm/docs/user-guide/recipes.rst

    Progress on this task can be viewed using the commands under "repo tasks".

-This task should complete fairly quickly since there isn't much to do with our tiny example repo, but we can check on the progress to verify when it is finished::
+This task should complete fairly quickly since there isn't much to do with our tiny example repo, but we can check on the progress to verify that it is finished::

     $ pulp-admin repo tasks list --repo-id=repo_1